 Start small, and then expand as you go along.
 When in doubt, think about what your customer would want to see or know.

-There is no doubt it might take some time to make these adjustments, but it will be worth it.
+There is no doubt it might take some time to fix this most common writing mistake to avoid, but it will be worth it.

-I was genuinely surprised at this one because I thought everyone realized its importance in marketing and branding.
+I was genuinely surprised at this most common writing mistake to avoid because I thought everyone realized its importance in marketing and branding.
 Do you have any guesses?
 None at all.
-The 2nd Top Website Copy Error was Not Including Reviews and Recommendations.
+The 2nd Most Common Writing Mistake to Avoid was Not Including Reviews and Recommendations.

 Reviews and recommendations should be a key feature in your sales pitch.
-They help to sell your service or product to the next potential client/customer.
+They help to sell your service or product to potential clients and customers.
 Passionate and sincere reviews and recommendations can be more effective to business growth than social media ad campaigns, which just showcase your business.

-Need help fixing this mistake?
+Need help fixing this common writing mistake to avoid?
 Here are some tips:

 Step 1: Start making a list of your most frequent/loyal buyers or clients, people who have raved about your product and service.
 Now, ask them to “say" those things electronically, so others can make the same great decision they’ve made.